 How many days could your business survive if there was a sudden drop in income?
 Knowing this financial KPI gives you a good idea of how stable or fragile your business is.
 The key to calculating this is to estimate your daily expenses, excluding the non-cash ones.
 Calxa has a default Account Group for Annual Expense which gives the annual movement on all your expenses.
 Create a similar group (set as Annual Movement) for items like depreciation that should be excluded.

 In the Balance Sheet section there’s a standard Account Group for Default Bank which includes the bank accounts nominated in Cashflow Settings.
 You have the option of adding extra accounts here such as a savings or investment account.

 The Cash Reserves KPI formula is then simply:

 Add this to one of the KPI charts and you’ll be able to track it month by month.

 In an ideal world, 90 days cash reserves is comfortable.
 The reality is that many small businesses survive on much less.
 It can be done but it’s hard and you need to constantly monitor your cashflow.

 Importance of Business Key Performance Indicators

-To get started with these KPIs, watch this webinar recording KPI Tips, Tricks and Metrics.
+To get started with these KPIs, check out our Financial KPI for Business Guide or watch this webinar recording KPI Tips, Tricks and Metrics.